 New Modern House 1 located in Zionsville, IN broke ground in fall 2015 for family of four seeking an energy efficient, modest, modern dwelling responding emphatically to its site #Copperwood.

 This project was substantially-completed in late September 2016 – please check-back as we will be posting periodic updates and Owner feedback.

 Copperwood was selected to be on the AIA Home Tour on September 16-17, 2017 – we enjoyed seeing so many of our friends, colleagues, clients on the tour!
-Here below are some media links to Copperwood.
+Here below are some media links featuring Copperwood.

 Project Info – New Modern House 1:

 Architecture/Interior Design: HAUS | Architecture (Chris Short, Derek Mills, Kevin Swan, Rachelle Swan)

 Construction Management: WERK | Building Modern (Derek Mills + Chris Short)

 Exterior Finish Photography: HAUS | Architecture

 Process Photography: HAUS | Architecture + Kevin Swan as noted